-Great to be enjoyed as a starter, a side or a main dish, maybe over some fluffy steamed rice, this fragrant Lebanese Moussaka with Green Peppers is the perfect addition to a summery, hearty spread of mezze.
+Great to be enjoyed as a starter, a side or a main dish, maybe over some fluffy steamed rice, this fragrant Lebanese Moussaka with Green Peppers is the perfect addition to a summery, hearty spread of meze.

 I personally would serve it on completely vegan and gluten free buffet-style spread along with fragrant Falafels, these Mediterranean Veggies with Balsamic Glaze, these Grilled Aubergine Roll Ups, this Italian Style Potato Salad, some Cous Cous Stuffed Peppers (with quinoa for a gluten free version), a bowl of Light Coleslaw Salad and a few spreads, like the unmissable hummus and a fresh vegan version of the fantastic Tzatziki Sauce in both quick or cashew version.
 Or for a barbecue, with these Mushroom Souvlaki and these Tofu Ribs as kings of the grill!